-As a test of model performance, Fig. 2 compares the modelled, steady state ice extent and mass balance on Mt.
-Ruapehu summit for present day (i.e. $\Delta T = 0$ and $\Delta P = 0$), against mapped ice extent from Land Information New Zealand topographic maps.
-Modelled ice extent shows reasonable agreement with glaciers in the majority of the catchments of interest for this study (e.g. Mangatoetoenui, Wahianoa, Mangatururu).
-However, there is some overprediction of ice in other catchments, particularly for Whangaehu Glacier and Whakapapa Glacier.

-Ice accumulation in the Crater Lake basin represents an important source of the excess model ice, particularly for the Whangaehu Glacier, but also Whakapapa Glacier.
-Today, Crater Lake is a large body of water (c.
-10^6 m^3) that occupies the active volcanic vent and fluctuates in temperature between c.
-10 - 60 °C over periods of 4 - 16 months (Christenson et al., 2010).
+As a test of model performance, Fig. 3 compares we compare the modelled, steady state ice extent and mass balance on Mt.
+Ruapehu summit for present day (i.e. $\Delta T \Delta T = 0$ and $\Delta P \Delta P = 0$ ), against mapped ice extent from Land Information New Zealand topographic maps .
+Modelled ice extent (Fig. 3).
+Steady-state ice extent modelled using the optimal parameter set listed in Table 2, shows reasonable agreement with glaciers empirical ice extents in the majority of the catchments of interest for this study (e.g. Mangatoetoenui, Wahianoa, Mangatururu; Fig. 3).
+However, there is some overprediction of ice in other catchments, particularly for Whangaehu Glacier and WhakapapaGlacier, this simulation also produces ice extents in two catchments.
+Whangaehu and Whakapapa, which are far greater than observed (Fig. 3).
+Ice accumulation in the Crater Lake basin represents an important source of the this excess model ice, particularly for the Whangaehu Glacier, but also Whakapapa Glacier.
+Today, Crater Lake is a large body of water (c. $10^6$ - $10^7$ m) that occupies the active volcanic vent and fluctuates in temperature between c.
+10-0-00 °C over periods of 4 - 16 with periodicities of 4-16 months (Christenson et al., 2010).
 Thus, the lake represents an important energy source that prevents snow accumulation at the lake site and raises air temperatures and humidity in the vicinity, thus melting ice flowing towards the lake (Hirst et al., 2012).
-It is notable that modelled ice extent in catchments that do not receive ice from Crater Lake (i.e. Mangaehuehu, Wahianoa, Mangatoetoenui) are better aligned with modern observations (Fig. 2).
+It is notable that modelled ice extent in catchments that do not receive ice from Crater Lake (i.e. Mangaehuehu, Wahianoa, Mangatoetoenui) are better aligned with modern observations.
+Neglecting these processes in our model causes ice accumulation at the lake site, which feeds into the Whangaehu and Whakapapa glaciers, thus causing greater ice extents than observed today (Fig. 3).
 Based on the increased frequency of hydrovolcanic products in tephra sequences on the surrounding ringplain, Crater Lake is believed to have formed in the mid to late Holocene (c.
 3 ka; Donoghue et al., 1997).
 This post-dates the time period of interest for our glacier modelling application.
 Thus, although the lake currently represents an important energy source controlling snow accumulation patterns, it is not possible to constrain this for the past, therefore we do not include this energy source in our palaeo-simulations.
+It is also notable that modelled ice extent in catchments that do not receive ice from Crater Lake (i.e. Mangaehuehu, Wahianoa, Mangatoetoenui) are better aligned with modern observations (Fig. 3).